 You’ll be able to tell the difference between Italian meringue buttercream, Swiss meringue buttercream, French buttercream, American frosting and Russian buttercream in no time.
-Not to mention the cooked frostings, seven minute frosting and some glazes too.
+Not to mention the cooked frostings, German buttercream, seven minute frosting and some glazes too.

 Hopefully you’ll walk away inspired to try something new.
 After all, the frosting makes the cake!

-- Beat the butter until smooth and fluffy.
+- Beat the butter on medium speed until smooth and fluffy.
 Be sure to scrape the sides of the bowl and the beaters a couple of times to ensure there are no lumps left in the butter.
 (Use a hand mixer or the paddle attachment on your stand mixer.)1 cup butter

 - Add a couple of Tablespoons of cold sweetened condensed milk and the vanilla.
 Beat until it is well incorporated.14 ounce sweetened condensed milk, 1 teaspoon vanilla extract or vanilla bean paste

 - Spread or pipe on cake or cupcakes.
 If desired, chill to set.